Hermann Graf: Later life

 Like many veterans, Graf initially had a hard time finding work, but his connections in the football community helped him.
 Herberger introduced Graf to Roland Endler, a welding manufacturer ("Elektro-Schweiss-Industrie GmbH") from Neuss.
 Endler also became president of the FC Bayern Munich football club between 1958 and 1962.
 Endler employed Graf as a salesman in his company, and Graf eventually advanced to branch leader in Baden-Württemberg and Sales Manager.
 The link to Bayern Munich allowed him to enjoy his long love of football, although his injuries never let him play competitively again.
 He did however, return to flying, joining the Zürich branch of the Swiss Aero Club in 1951.
 Shunned by many veterans, he did remain friends with of a number of his former comrades from the JG 52, in particular Alfred Grislawski.

 His marriage with Jobst soon collapsed and they divorced.
 (Note: Jobst married Wolfgang Kieling in 1950 but committed suicide in October 1952.)
 He married twice thereafter and his third wife, Helga Schröck (whom he married in May 1959), gave birth to a son, Hermann-Ulrich, in 1959, and a daughter, Birgit, in 1961.
 In 1965, Graf was diagnosed with Parkinson's disease, a condition that seemed to affect many former high-altitude flyers and which caused his health to slowly deteriorate.
 Graf died in his hometown of Engen on 4 November 1988.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Graf was credited with 212 aerial victories.
-He claimed these aerial victories in 830 combat missions, 10 on the Western Front which included six four-engined-bombers and one Mosquito, and 202 on the Eastern Front.
+He claimed these aerial victories in approximately 830 combat missions with a mission-to-claim ratio of 3.92, 10 on the Western Front which included six four-engined-bombers and one Mosquito, and 202 on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 206 aerial victory claims, plus six further unconfirmed claims.
 This figure includes 202 aerial victories on the Eastern Front and four four-engined bombers on the Western Front.